-- 3 Best Practices for Setting File and Directory Permissions in Drupal
+What Are the Best Practices for Drupal File and Directory Permissions?

-- 6.1 What are the Best Practices for Drupal File and Directory Permissions?
+What Are the Best Practices for Drupal File and Directory Permissions?

 Why Are File and Directory Permissions Important for Drupal?